A Second Home and Other Works

 Who is Madame Firmiani?
 Is she a beautiful society lady?
 A dangerous woman, a siren?
 Or is she perhaps nothing more than an innocent and charming hostess who gives wonderful tea parties?
 The rich uncle of a young man who has come under her sway is determined to find out . . .

 Also included here are The Study of a Woman, The Imaginary Mistress, and A Daughter of Eve.
-Taken together, the six works presented in this volume could be said to share adultery and suspicion as their primary themes.
+Taken together, the six works presented in this volume share adultery and suspicion as their primary themes.